 Is Any Type of Tobacco Product Safe?

-There are many forms of tobacco on the market, and people often think some forms are safe and don’t cause health problems.
+There are many forms of tobacco on the market.
+People often think some of these are safe and don’t cause health problems.
 This isn’t true.

-Other tobacco products, like e-cigarettes, hookahs, edibles, heat-not-burn cigarettes, and smokeless tobacco, contain some of the same chemicals as regular combustible cigarettes.
-It's important to know that even though e-cigarettes do not contain tobacco, the Food and Drug Administration (FDA) classifies them as "tobacco products."
+Tobacco products like e-cigarettes, pipes, cigars, hookahs, heat-not-burn cigarettes, smokeless tobacco, and other products you put in your mouth have some of the same harmful chemicals as regular cigarettes.
+Because most of these products come from tobacco leaves, the Food and Drug Administration (FDA) considers them "tobacco products."

 Regular (combustible) cigarettes

-Regular cigarettes, called combustible cigarettes, contain tobacco, added chemicals, a filter, and a paper covering.
-People who smoke them expose themselves to over 7,000 chemicals when they inhale the smoke from their cigarettes.
-People around them are also exposed to the same chemicals through secondhand smoke.
+Regular cigarettes (called combustible cigarettes) have tobacco, added chemicals, a filter, and a paper covering.
+When you smoke them, you expose yourself to over 7,000 chemicals from inhaling the smoke.
+People around you are also exposed to the same chemicals through secondhand or thirdhand smoke.

 Cigarette smoking accounts for almost all tobacco-related illnesses and deaths in the United States.